WanderWise Wandering Tech Guide

 If they respond to spoken prompts

-Voice Assistants can gently guide with reminders, routines, or reassurance—and support safety across all stages.
+Voice Assistants can gently guide with reminders, routines, or reassurance and support awareness across all stages.

 🔒 Smart Locks (Recommended for All Stages)